a-milenkin/IB_Project_Frame_Shifting/README.md

 Great!
 Now it is easier to perceive!

+This table visualization is much more useful and here's why:

+The `chlD` gene can function in the composition with cobalt chelotase, synthesizing B12, and in the composition of magnesium chelotase, synthesizing chlorophyll.
+It turns out that `chlD` is a kind of" universal "gene - depending on where it is located, one can say in what biochemical pathway it participates.

+For example: cobalt chelotase is encoded in the `cobN` gene.
+So if `chlH` is next to` cobN`, then the gene is involved in the biochemical pathway responsible for the synthesis of vitamin B12.

+In order to make it easier to say where the `chlD` gene will take part, it is necessary to modify the entire database interface so that there are options for visualizing gene locations and also other types of visualizations.
+At the moment, some of the code has been written.
+All that remains is to integrate the prepared scripts into the project backend.

 # References
 1. I. Antonov.
 Two Cobalt Chelatase Subunits Can Be Generated from a Single